 “We had many people with questions afterward and even a guy looking for support because he just went vegetarian two weeks ago after his son showed him Forks Over Knives.” – Daytona Beach Vegetarian Society’s screening of Forks Over Knives in 2011.

-Peaceable Kingdom, Speciesism, and Ghosts In Our Machine have also been popular choices.
+Peaceable Kingdom: The Journey Home, Speciesism: The Movie, and Ghosts In Our Machine have also been popular choices.
 Many activists reported that viewers consider these films to be accessible to all ages and have fewer graphic scenes than they would have expected from animal-rights-themed documentaries.

 “The Forks Over Knives screening was a HUGE success.
 We had 266 people RSVP on Facebook and another 25+ respond to us via email.
 The response was phenomenal.
 We gave out many VSR applications and all the literature was gone!” – Vegetarian Society of Richmond’s screening of Forks Over Knives, 2013.

 As you can see here, activists are organizing film screenings as a tool to engage people on the topics of animal agriculture and the link between their dietary habits, and they’re receiving emotional and proactive responses!
-VegFund provides a film screening checklist on their website, along with various other resources to help your event be a hit!
+VegFund provides various helpful materials to help your event be a hit!

-Coming next: The final part of this series (part 4) offers tips for getting the most out of your Pay-Per-View video events.
+Coming next: The final part of this series (part 4) offers tips for getting the most out of your Paid-Per-View video events.
 Don’t miss it!